LibrariesHacked/librarieshacked.github.io/_posts/2021-06-04-mobile-library-sharing-content.md

 These can be a created from data.
 The mobile library API also provides a way of accessing a PDF for each stop.
 The PDF can be made available by a simple link.
 Services could list these on their websites.

 It's also possible to generate a PDF that lists all stops for a particular mobile, route, or library service.
-Although many services do this I'm not convinced it's that useful for users.
-It's harder to navigate and filter PDFs - in many cases it makes finding information about a single stop more difficult.
+Although many services do something similar to this I'm not convinced it's that useful for users.
+It's hard to navigate and filter PDFs - in many cases it makes finding information about a single stop more difficult.

 ## Feedback